 The School is one of the oldest in the country.
 The exact date of foundation is not known, but we know that in 1326 a Chantry School was already established at the old castle of Hanley.
 At the time of the Reformation, Hanley re-emerged as a Grammar School, and we have a charter from 1544 in the reign of Henry VIII.
 In 1633 a new body of Trustees was appointed and in 1733 the school was re-built; these buildings (much modified) are still in use today.

-The 1991 building programme considerably improved the facilities at the school and as a consequence of becoming a Specialist School for Languages we secured funding for a magnificent new £2 million eight classroom language block which was opened in September 2008.
+The 1991 building programme considerably improved the facilities at the school and as a consequence of becoming a Specialist School for Languages we secured funding for a £2 million eight-classroom language and computing block which was opened in September 2008.
+Our magnificent new sixth form centre was opened in September 2016.
+Various additional building projects have expanded and enhanced facilities for performing arts, science, PE, humanities and maths departments.
+We have recently improved and enlarged dining facilities and student toilets.

 The origins of our school can be traced back with some certainty to 1486, when it was given its own buildings and income.
 However, there is a suggestion that from as early as 1326 the chantry priest may have taught the children of the parish on or near our current school site.